ibm-cloud-docs/vpc/vpc-security.md

 | Supported rules | Uses allow rules only | Uses allow and deny rules|
 | How rules are applied | All rules are considered | Rules are processed in sequence |
 | Relationship to the associated resource | An instance can be associated with multiple security groups| Multiple subnets can be associated with the same ACL|
 {: caption="Table 1.
-Differences between security groups and ACLs" caption-side="top"}
+Differences between security groups and ACLs" caption-side="bottom"}

 ### End-to-end encryption
 {: #end-to-end-encryption}